 As a Course Rep, one of your key responsibilities is to update your online journal.
-Journal entries help the Students' Union to monitor issues and identify any cross-School and College trends, You can update your online journals by visiting www.worcsu.com/yourvoice/reps/.
+Journal entries help the Students' Union to monitor issues and identify any cross-School and College trends.
+You can update your online journals by visiting www.worcsu.com/yourvoice/reps/

 We also want to hear what you achieve.
 What impact have you had?
 Please log these after your meetings via the journal.
-They are also a key part of achieving your Course Rep Accreditation.
+Filling in a rep journal is also essential if you want to achieve Course Rep Accreditation status.